Incarceable Traffic Offenses Require a Serious Defense Attorney in Baltimore, MD

-Maryland law treats certain traffic and license and insurance related offenses quite seriously.
-In fact there are nearly 40 traffic and licensing related offenses that can be dealt with harshly in court.
-It's common knowledge you can get in to some trouble for have a suspended license, or not having the proper insurance.
+Maryland law treats certain traffic and license and insurance-related offenses quite seriously.
+In fact, there are nearly 40 traffic and licensing related offenses that can be dealt with harshly in court.
+It's common knowledge you can get into trouble for having a suspended license or not having the proper insurance.
 Many drivers may not be aware that

 A more appropriate designation is "incarcerable traffic offenses".
 This means, if convicted, you could be sentenced to time in jail or prison and subject to substantial fines.

-If you have been charged with a serious/incarcerable traffic defense, nothing is more important that an immediate exploration of potential defenses to the charge with an experienced attorney.
+If you have been charged with a serious/incarcerable traffic defense, nothing is more important than an immediate exploration of potential defenses to the charge with an experienced attorney.

 If you are issued a citation for a serious traffic offense, it is imperative to speak to an experienced attorney as soon as possible.

-As an experienced criminal defense lawyer, I will assess the strength of the State's case and its ability to prove the case at trial.
-I will also advise you on extrajudicial steps you can take that may lessen any penalty, and, if possible, give you an informed opinion on how a particular judge typically views similar cases.
-If you're facing a serious traffic charge, especially if it’s not your first offense, contact me today to schedule a complimentary analysis of the charge, and informed discussion of your case.
+As an experienced criminal defense lawyer, I will assess the strength of the state's case and its ability to prove the case at trial.
+I will also advise you on extrajudicial steps you can take that may lessen any penalty and, if possible, give you an informed opinion on how a particular judge typically views similar cases.
+If you're facing a serious traffic charge, especially if it's not your first offense, contact me today to schedule a complimentary analysis of the charge and an informed discussion of your case.